 This project is possible thanks to our partnership with Cranbrook Team led by Dr. Bob Cutler and Hungry for Life.

 Clinics have been operating bi-annually since 2007 with visiting medical teams led by Dr. Bob Cutler.
 Haiti ARISE has been honored to serve the people of Grand-Goave by providing quality health care for simple illnesses to complex problems such as heart surgery.
 The current health care system in Haiti is very minimal and many people go untreated for many basic diseases.
 We have seen on average 1000-1500 patients in every two-week clinic hosted.
-It is our goal to have a full-time operating medical clinic, staffed by local Haitian nurses and medical personnel, while continuing to host medical teams.
 Education in health, hygiene and prevention is also a major part of our philosophy in health care.
 Every clinic is coupled with short teachings on subjects such as pre and post-natal care, basic and dental hygiene, Post Traumatic Stress, nutrition etc.

 The medical clinic has been open since 2012 for regular operations 3 days a week with a Haitian staff team of 1 doctor, 2 nurses, pharmacist, administrator, medical records personnel and 2 janitors.
 The clinic is now operating full time for 5 days a week with our Haitian staff.
 We continue to host medical teams annually to provide excellent healthcare and training.